21 Reasons Why Poor People Stay Poor in America

 Having a financial cushion means everything when life goes sideways.
 Wealthier families have savings, insurance, and relatives who can help out in tough times.
 Lower-income families?
 They don’t have that backup plan.

-Not because people don’t work hard, but because they have nothing to fall back on when things go wrong.
+That’s how the poor stay poor, not because they don’t work hard, but because there’s nothing to fall back on when disaster strikes.

 Psychological Barriers